Machine Learning for Electrode Materials: Property Prediction via Composition: Dataset and Methods

 Cross-validation (CV) is a statistical technique used to quantify a model's ability to generalize to new unseen samples that fall outside its training distribution\cite{allen1974relationship}.
+As we are always limited by the amount of new data, we must re-use and hold-out our existing data to test how the model might perform on new samples.
 In \textit{k}-fold cross-validation \cite{stone1978cross}, the dataset is randomly partitioned into \textit{k} mutually exclusive subsets, or folds.
 During each iteration, one fold is designated as the test set while the remaining \textit{k}-1 folds are used for training, resulting in \textit{k} distinct models being sequentially trained and evaluated.
 The process is repeated \textit{k} times, with each fold serving exactly once as the test set, ensuring that every data point is used for both training and validation.
 The final performance metric is computed as the average of the \textit{k} individual scores, providing a robust and statistically sound estimate of model generalization\cite{refaeilzadeh2009cross}.
 Here, the identified clusters from DBSCAN can be used to implement two other forms of cross-validation to evaluate model performance: (a) Leave One Cluster Out (LOCO) cross-validation, where the 14 clusters are considered as the folds, with each cluster serving as the test set once, and the remaining clusters being used to train the model. (b) Stratified 5-fold cross-validation, where each fold is constructed to include one-fifth of a randomly selected sample of the data from every cluster, ensuring that a balanced representation is given across folds, as demonstrated in Figure~\ref{tsne_dbscan_labels}.

 The impact of dataset size on model performance is investigated through a bootstrap analysis.
 Specifically, subsets containing 20\%, 50\%, and 80\% of the original dataset are constructed using uniform sampling.
 For each subset, unstratified 5-fold cross-validation is employed to determine the average scaled errors across the reported test sets.
 This analysis serves as a quantitative basis for informing future dataset expansion strategies.